 The M.D./J.D. program is conducted under the joint auspices of the School of Medicine and the School of Law.
 Students complete the first three years on the medical school curriculum and then spend their fourth and fifth year fully integrated into the J.D. program at the School of Law.
 During these two years, they complete most of their J.D. education.
 In the sixth year, students complete their remaining medical courses and J.D. credits.

 To earn both degrees, students must successfully complete the required classroom and clinical coursework for the M.D. and the required coursework for the J.D.
-Students must earn the grade of Pass or Honor in all M.D. courses and achieve a final grade point average of 2.3 (on a scale of 4.0) in their J.D. courses.
+Students must earn the grade of Pass or Honor in all M.D. courses and achieve a final grade point average of 2.3 in their J.D. courses.